* * * * * * * * * * * * * * * * *

 ‘He’s in Venice,’ Bob said.
 He fished inside his jacket for his wallet and took out a slip of paper which he unfolded and passed to her.
 Squinting to decipher the three short handwritten lines without her reading glasses, Lillian read:

 San Marco 253

-Somewhere, Lillian thought, in the loft perhaps, she might still have Robert Sadler’s earnest declarations of love in that small cramped bank clerk’s script which had not changed in thirty-two years.
+Somewhere, Lillian thought, in the loft perhaps, she might still have Robert Sadler’s earnest declarations of love in that small cramped bank clerk’s script which had not changed in thirty-three years.
 Her hand shook.

 ‘How long have you had this?’

 ‘Since October.
 American Express in Venice telexed it to us after I put your solicitor in touch with our overseas branch in London when he was probating George’s will.’

 ‘But you didn’t think to give me his address before today?’
 She no longer wanted to throw things, she wanted to lay into him with her fists.
 She could not recall ever feeling so angry or so betrayed.

 He met her gaze levelly.
 ‘I discussed it with the solicitor and we both felt that it should be left to Andrew to contact you.
 Which he did.
 Lillian, if he’d wanted you to be able to stay in touch with him he’d have given you his address himself.’